 Getting pulled over and ticketed for speeding or running a red light can be frustrating, but being cited for a DUI is a completely different story.
-After a DUI you may face hefty fines and a suspended license.
-You could find yourself in an alcohol education program, be at risk of losing your job or even worse facing jail time.
+Finding cheap DUI insurance is possible, but it will take some work on your part.

 If you completed all of the necessary requirements and get your license reinstated you might think that your DUI is completely behind you.
 However it is important to know that a DUI can impact you long-term and the effects can be much worse if you have more than one DUI offense.